With summer ending in Logan, now is a good time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Wash the drain port using a small, round paintbrush.
-Reconnect the drain tube and turn the power back on.
+Connect the drain tube and switch the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Never Forget a Tune-Up Again
+Never Forget About Maintenance Again